devtools-html/photon/jekyll/_introduction/devtools.md

 ### Principles

-- Keeping both beginners and power-users in mind
+- Keeping both beginners and experienced users in mind
 - Optimizing for both design-in-brower and debugging
 - (more later)

+### Panel Overview:

+- Inspector: Actively developed
+  - Most current work is on Flexbox, Fonts, RDM, and Track Changes
+- Console: Actively developed
+- Debugger: Actively developed
+- Network: Actively developed
+- Accessibility: 1.0 recently launched by @yzen
+- Style Editor: On hold
+- Performance: On hold
+- Memory: On hold
+- Storage: Will be merged with new Application panel
+- Other panels: May be removed

 ### DevTools-Specific Components